 When calibration is complete, Autopilot features, as well as Active Safety features, are available for use.
-Calibration typically completes after driving 20-25 miles (32-40 km), but the distance varies depending on road and environmental conditions.
+Calibration typically completes after driving 32-40 km, but the distance varies depending on road and environmental conditions.
 For example, calibration completes quicker when driving on a straight road with multiple lanes (such as a controlled-access highway), with highly-visible lane markings (in the driving lane as well as the adjacent lanes).
-Contact Tesla only if your Model S has not completed the calibration process after driving 100 miles (160 km) in the described conditions.
+Contact Tesla only if your Model S has not completed the calibration process after driving 160 km in the described conditions.